xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 that each stored document will contain all of its data type and attribute name descriptions.
-While this may require a bit more space for storing the documents, it removes the overhead of fetching attribute names and document layout from shared structures as in previous versions of ArangoDB.
+While this may require a bit more space for storing the documents, it removes the overhead of fetching attribute names and document layout from shared structures as in previous versions of AvocadoDB.
 It also simplifies the code paths for storing and reading documents.

 AQL improvements